FC Florești: Return to Super Liga (2023-2025)

-In preparation for the season, Floresti transferred a handful of players,some of which being Daniel Muntean and Nikita Holodov.
+In preparation for the season, Floresti transferred a handful of players, including Daniel Muntean and Nikita Holodov.
 The club debuted in the league with a categorical win, 4–0, against Spartanii.
 Nicolai Solodovnicov would score a brace.
 During the regular season, the club would duel Dacia Buiucani in the race to 6th.
 In round 6, the teams would draw 2–2 due to a Alexandru Suvorov free kick goal.
 In the 2nd confrontation Dacia Buiucani would win 2–1.
 The club would also be knocked out in the cup after a loss on penalties to Victoria.
 On the final match-day both teams were in the race for 6th place.
 All Dacia had to do was beat Zimbru.
 Floresti had to beat Milsami and hope Dacia does not win against Zimbru.
 Solodovnicov would score after a mistake in Milsami's defence to win 0–1.
 However Dacia would win 2–1 after goals by Ilie Botnari and Eugen Zasavițchi to seal the deal.
 However Floresti would win the playoffs and stay in the Super Liga.

+The club started training for the 2024-25 season on the 24th of June.
+However, in the wake of serious financial problems, the club would lose a majority of their star players, such as Maxim Bardis, Berkat Yaylan, Nichita Picus, Nichita Covali, Alexandru Suvorov and Nicolai Solodovnicov.
+This would contribute to a very middling regular season.
+They debuted with a lucky 0-0 to a rejuvenated Spartanii Sportul, however things quickly took a turn for the worse.
+They would lose 8-0 twice, once to Zimbru Chisanau, the other time to Milsami.
+Things would devolve further after the club lost 3-0 by not being present to Petrocub.
+Following the incident, several prominent players, including Mihail Tipac would state the club was seriously delaying salaries or not even sending them.
+The situation prompted even more players to stop playing.
+By the end of the season, the club was last, with 0 goals scored and 59 against.

+The relegation play-offs would ensue 2 months later.
+Despite manager Nicolae Turcan being optimistic in regards to the club's situation, it got worse.
+They started off with a 19-0 loss to FC Saksan, with Bogdan Musteata scoring 8 times.
+During the play-offs, they would only score thrice, and finish last once more, with -2 points, as they used an unlicenced player.
+They did not receive the Liga 1 license, only receiving the one for the third division.
+However, manages to win back the Liga 1 license after an appeal.
+The play-offs for to decide the 2nd team in the Super Liga started, with Floresti losing 2-0 a.e.t to Fălești, conforming the clubs relegation.

+Current Liga 1 Season

+The club has managed to rebound since.
+After luring back several prominent players such Alexandru Osipov, the club finished first in the regular season, paid off all of their debt, and look set for another season of top-flight football.